Whether it’s a special holiday, romantic occasion, or you’re having guests over, these crab cakes and cocktail sauce are a surefire way to impress.

-When I go visit my family in New Jersey, I eat crab the entire time I am there.
+When I visit my family in New Jersey, I eat crab the entire time I am there.
 I love crab.
-When we moved to the West Coast, I discovered Dungeness crab.
-It is delicious, but it is not the same as the blue crab that I am used to.
-West Coast Crab Feeds are really fun events and a new way for me to eat crab.
-But when I see jumbo lump crabmeat in the store, I always bring some home.
+When I see jumbo lump crabmeat in the store, I always bring some home.
 For New Year’s Eve, I always try to make something a little extra special and this year was no different.
-I made filet and crab cakes.
-My version of surf and turf.
+I made a filet and crab cakes (my version of surf and turf).

-This meal is very easy to make and perfect for a romantic dinner for two.
-You can prep everything ahead of time and saute the crab cakes right before you are going to serve them.
-I served this with a simple salad and a glass of champagne.
-A great way to ring in 2011 if I do say so myself.
+This recipe is very easy to make and perfect for a romantic dinner for two.
+You can prep everything ahead of time and sauté the crab cakes right before you are going to serve them.
+I served this with a simple caprese salad and a glass of champagne, and rang in the new year in style.

 - 2 eggs